nkchitturi/votesup/cookbooks/votesup/README.md

-# dromedary-cookbook
+# votesup-cookbook

-Cookbook for setting up the Dromedary application and any preqrequisites.
+Cookbook for setting up the VoteSUp application and any preqrequisites.

 ## Supported Platforms